 As a published musician his articles appear in The Groves Dictionary of Music and Musicians, The Choral Journal, The Journal of the Anglican Association of Musician, and The Organist Companion.
 His research interests are in Choral Pedagogy and the Aging Singer; The Left-handed Choral Conductor; Historical Performance Practice in Choral Performance; The Church Musician and the Chamber Orchestra; and Ethics Among Church Musicians.
 His doctoral dissertation is on the choral music of noted New York City organist and composer, McNeil Robinson.

 As a conductor he has guest conducted choirs in NC, SC, GA, FL, TN, VA, IN, and CA. He was the founding artistic director of The Kerner Chorale (TKC), now under the name The Heart of the Triad Choral Society and The Kerner Singers, TKC's professional choir.
 While is South Carolina, he was a conductor with the Savannah Children’s Choir (Georgia) directing the Preparatory Choir and the inaugural conductor of their South Carolina choir, The Lowcountry Youth Choir.
 Currently, he is the founding artistic director of The Dogwood Ensemble, a choir of professional singers in the Triangle of North Carolina.
-His conducting teachers include Daniel Bara, Welborn Young, Karen Kennedy, and Larry Wyatt.
+His conducting teachers include Daniel Bara, Welborn Young, William Carroll, Karen Kennedy, and Larry Wyatt.

-As a singer, he has study voice, vocal pedagogy, and vocal phonetics extensively.
+As a singer, he has studied voice, vocal pedagogy, and vocal phonetics extensively.
 Dr. Wright has sung with American Choirs as a section leader both in the US and abroad.
 While in South Carolina, he sung with the professional choir, Colla Voce.
 His voice students have attended (on scholarship) regional music schools across the east coast and flagship music schools such as UNC-Greensboro, Eastman School Music, and Florida State University.
 His teachers include the international recognized mezzo-soprano Claire O’Brien, baritone James Bumgardner, and soprano Levone Tobin-Scott.

 As a church musician and liturgist, he had dedicated the majority of musical career to the life of the church as a church musician, unapologetically proclaiming to be a true church music verses a performer whose instrument is located in the church.
 He has served since 1998 various denominations of the Christian and Jewish houses of worship in North and South Carolina, predominately, the Episcopal Church.